simon0302010/Solvy/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   If you are using an non-NVIDIA GPU or a CPU:
+   If you are using a non-NVIDIA GPU or a CPU:
    ```bash
    pip install -r requirements_cpu.txt
    ```